gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 Token ERC20 GOCO.

 Constructor :
-- `teamWallet` : founder wallet to receive 7,000,000 GOCO ;
+- `teamWallet` : Founder wallet to receive 7,000,000 GOCO ;
-- `tokenSaleWallet` : sale and presale to receive 12,600,000 GOCO ;
+- `tokenSaleWallet` : Sale and presale to receive 12,600,000 GOCO ;
-- `rewardPoolWallet` : reward wallet to receive 1,400,000 GOCO ;
+- `rewardPoolWallet` : Reward wallet to receive 1,400,000 GOCO ;

 All tokens are minted on deployment for a total of 21,000,000 GOCO which is the **total supply**, `_mint` being internal.

 #### _Presale_

 Limited quantity sale of GOCO Tokens.
-The Presale is followed with a referral program allowing referees and investors to receive Tokens as reward.
+The Presale is followed with a referral program allowing referees and investors to receive tokens as reward.

 Constructor :
-- `openingTime` : timestamp for opening time ;
+- `openingTime` : Timestamp for opening time ;
-- `closingTime` : timestamp for closing time ;
+- `closingTime` : Timestamp for closing time ;

 Presale requires to have GOCO Tokens in reserve in order to operate.